 This would be a good time to review the difference between outcome, performance, and process goals.

-STEP 2: Review your business plan
+STEP 2: Review your business & marketing plan

 If you need help coming up with a more concrete plan or aren’t really too sure what you want to focus on, then I’d recommend using this workbook by Amber McCue.
 It costs a few bucks yet well worth it… it’s called “Fresh Start” and many people call it a secret weapon for planning out the year.